nim-lang/Nim/doc/contributing.rst

    are backported to the latest stable release branch (currently 0.20.x).
    Refactorings are backported because they often enable further bugfixes.

+2. If you introduce changes which affect backwards compatibility, make breaking changes, or have PR which is tagged as ``[feature]``, the changes should be mentioned in `<changelog.md>`_.

-2. All changes introduced by the commit (diff lines) must be related to the subject of the commit.
+3. All changes introduced by the commit (diff lines) must be related to the subject of the commit.

    If you change something unrelated to the subject parts of the file, because